US STOCKS-Wall St up on GDP, earnings; fund year-end lifts winners

 Gross domestic product grew at a 3.5 percent annual rate in the third quarter, beating expectations.
 A separate report showed first-time applications for unemployment benefits rose marginally last week, but a measure of underlying trends hit its lowest level since May 2000 in a show of labor market strength.

-Adding to support from earnings and economic data, market participants cited a report from the Nikkei newspaper that confirmed expectations that Japan's Government Pension Investment Fund, considered a bellwether for other Japanese institutional investors, will cut holdings of Japanese bonds and add to local and foreign equities.
+Adding to support from earnings and economic data, market participants cited a report from the Nikkei newspaper that confirmed expectations that Japan's Government Pension Investment Fund, the world's largest public pension, would cut holdings of Japanese bonds and add to equities.

 "The more you hear demand for equities picking up globally, that is going to be a net positive for U.S. equities," said Quincy Krosby, market strategist at Prudential Financial in Newark, New Jersey.